 The basic pillar of the curriculum is the theory of culture and its main segments (family and kinship relations, social, legal, economic and political systems, nations and nationalities).
 The other two areas of study cover philosophical and ethical topics (eg. history of philosophy, philosophy of man, world religions and interreligious dialogue, migration ethics, bioethics, political and social ethics).

 The curriculum is augmented by practical areas of study (eg. practical application of transcultural communication and development of personal and communication skills).
-For more information about the subjects see here.
+Further information about the subjects available here.

 Objectives of the Study